Iconiq2/WD_SUNGA_Seatwork_3/readme.md

 ## Overview

-Project demonstrate the coding of HTMl and CSS in different kinds of headers and footers in addition of animations.
-This is to have hands-on experience in coding and having an actual output.
+This project showcases the implementation of HTML and CSS to create various styles of headers and footers, including animated designs.
+It aims to provide practical experience in coding while delivering tangible outputs.

 ### Key Components
-- Header Animation
-  - Hover Effect
-  - Active Effect
+- Headers Page:
-  - Multi Layer Domino Effect
+  - A collection of 10 unique headers highlighting various designs and features.
+  - Each header incorporates elements such as navigation menus, logos, search bars, or other relevant components.
-  - Not Effect
+- Footers Page:
+ - Includes 10 distinct footers, categorized into 5 static and 5 animated versions.
+ - Static footers provide fixed content like copyright details, contact links, and navigation menus.
+ - Animated footers include dynamic and interactive elements with engaging visual effects.

 ### Technology